rlch/mcphub.nvim/lua/mcphub/native/NATIVE_SERVER_LLM.md

 Native MCP Servers solve these problems by implementing the Model Context Protocol directly in Neovim:

 1. **Complete MCP Implementation**
-   - Full support for MCP tools and resources
+   - Full support for MCP tools, resources, and prompts
    - Standard request/response formats
    - URI-based resource system
    - Compatible with any MCP client